Code-Institute-Submissions/whack-a-monster-ms2/README.md

 ## Deployment

-I was wokring on one branch (master) and the deployed version of this site is the most current version in the repository.
+I was working on one branch (master) and the deployed version of this site is the most current version in the repository.

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Edb83/snake), I took the following steps: